 Amplitude Modulation and frequency modulation, both are the type of transmission techniques for transmitting information from sender to receiver.
 But the similarities between the two ends here.
 Amplitude modulation involves the modulation of the carrier signal according to the amplitude of the baseband signal.
-The frequency and phase of the carrier signal remain constant.
+However, the frequency and phase of the carrier signal will not be changed.

 On the contrary, frequency modulation involves the modulation of the carrier signal according to the frequency of the baseband or information signal.
 Thus, the major difference between the amplitude modulation and frequency modulation is that the amplitude modulation is the process of modulating the amplitude of the carrier signal, while frequency modulation is the modulation of the frequency of the carrier signal.